chris1610/sidetable/README.md

 * See total counts and their relative percentages in one table.
 This is roughly equivalent to combining the output of `value_counts()` and `value_counts(normalize=True)` into one table.
 * Include cumulative totals and percentages to better understand your thresholds.
-  The [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) applies to many different scenarios.
+  The [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) applies to many different scenarios and this function makes it easy to see how your data is cumulatively distributed.
-* Aggregate columns together to see frequency counts for grouped data
+* Aggregate multiple columns together to see frequency counts for grouped data.
 * Provide a threshold point above which all data is grouped into a single bucket.
 This is useful for quickly identifying the areas to focus your analysis.
 * Get a count of the missing values in your data.